Tracey Taylor Fine Art and Photography

 There is an art to life....

-Born and raised in New Mexico, Tracey graduated from Western New Mexico University with a Bachelor of Science in Elementary Education and a specialty teaching field in Fine Art.
+Born and raised in New Mexico, Tracey Taylor is an artist, educator, coach, author, and entrepreneur with over twenty years of experience currently living and working in Albuquerque, New Mexico.
+Tracey graduated from Western New Mexico University with a Bachelor of Science in Elementary Education and a specialty teaching field in Fine Art.
 Adding a Master’s Degree of Education in Curriculum & Instruction and a Master’s Certificate in Educational Leadership, Tracey has twenty years in the education field with licenses and experience in both Texas and New Mexico.
-As a proponent for students and teachers, Tracey is an active participant in various local, regional, state, and national advocacy groups.
-To see some of Tracey’s artwork examples from her classroom, an upcoming section titled The Art of Teaching will be coming soon in the gallery.
+Her middle school classroom studio is branded as The Steamworks with students engaging in art, design, STEAM, and hosts her volleyball team and home economics club after school.
+Tracey finds her balance and recharges her battery with books, paint, cameras, music, and hanging out with her husband Elijah and his cat Nala, while strategizing yet another bullet journal hack to help with the laundry.

 Works on Canvas